statistikZH/eCHparser/README.md

 which then uses the data to display live counting information on votes, for example via the voteInfo App or the [Results and Information Plattform](https://app.statistik.zh.ch/wahlen_abstimmungen/prod/Actual) of the Canton of Zurich.
-This data is publicly available on XXXXXXXXXXXX and is updated every five minutes on a voting Sunday.
+This data is not yet publicly available in this form but will be starting in 2025.
+There are examples of the files available in this package (see example bellow)

 The function `parse_eCH_0252()` allows user to transform these XML files to simple to use dataframes.